neuralrp/neuralrp/README.md

 ### Multi-Character Chats That Scale

 Optimized to run multiple active characters with distinct voices and full personality tracking without context overflow.
 Capsules (compressed character summaries with dialog examples, 50-100 tokens each) enable group chats with 5-6 active characters.
 Capsules injected on first 3 turns, then reinforced with description + personality every N turns.
-I've literally never been able to do this effectively with another front end before.

 ### Emergent NPCs